JulienBrn/DefaultInstall/Installation.md

 ## Creating space to install Ubuntu

 1. Open *Disks* from the ubuntu you are trying
-2. Make a partition for where you want to install Ubuntu
+2. Make a partition for where you want to install Ubuntu.
+It may be impossible without erasing the whole disk if the disk in encrypted.

 ## Installing Ubuntu